 There were three main groups of people in a double-blind experiment:

-Placebo given 1 hour prior to public speaking test
+- Placebo was given 1 hour prior to public speaking test

-600 mg of CBD given 1 hour prior to publich speaking test
+- 600 mg of CBD given 1 hour prior to public speaking test

 Results were given in three different categories: